Colin Powell: Chairman of the Joint Chiefs of Staff

 Powell also regularly clashed with Secretary of Defense Leslie Aspin, whom he was initially hesitant to support after Aspin was nominated by President Clinton.
 During a lunch meeting between Powell and Aspin in preparation of Operation Gothic Serpent, Aspin was more focused on eating salad than listening and paying attention to Powell's presentation on military operations.
-The incident caused Powell to grow more irritated towards Aspin and led to his early resignation on 30 September 1993.
+The incident caused Powell to grow more irritated towards Aspin and led to his early resignation on September 30, 1993.
 Powell was succeeded temporarily by Vice Chairman of the Joint Chiefs of Staff Admiral David E. Jeremiah, who took the position as Acting Chairman of the Joint Chiefs of Staff.
-Soon after Powell's resignation, on 3–4 October 1993, the Battle of Mogadishu, the aim of which was to capture Somali warlord Mohamed Farrah Aidid, was initiated and ended in disaster.
+Soon after Powell's resignation, on October 3–4, 1993, the Battle of Mogadishu, the aim of which was to capture Somali warlord Mohamed Farrah Aidid, was initiated and ended in disaster.
 Powell later defended Aspin, saying in part that he could not fault Aspin for Aspin's decision to remove a Lockheed AC-130 from the list of armaments requested for the operation.

-Powell took an early resignation from his tenure as Chairman of the Joint Chiefs of Staff on 30 September 1993.
+Powell took an early resignation from his tenure as Chairman of the Joint Chiefs of Staff on September 30, 1993.

-The following year President Clinton sent newly retired Powell, together with former president Jimmy Carter and Senator Sam Nunn, to visit Haiti in an effort to persuade General Raoul Cédras and the ruling junta to abdicate in favor of former Haitian President Aristide, under the threat of an imminent US invasion to remove them by force.
+The following year President Clinton sent newly retired Powell, together with former president Jimmy Carter and Senator Sam Nunn, to visit Haiti in an effort to persuade General Raoul Cédras and the ruling junta to abdicate in favor of former Haitian President Aristide, under the threat of an imminent U.S. invasion to remove them by force.
 Powell's status as a retired general was well known and respected in Haiti and was held to be instrumental in persuading Gen. Cédras.

 During his chairmanship of the JCS, there was discussion of awarding Powell a fifth star, granting him the rank of General of the Army.
-But even in the wake of public and Congressional pressure to do so, Clinton-Gore presidential transition team staffers decided against it.
+Despite public and Congressional pressure to do so, the incumbent Clinton administration decided against it.